AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 ## Retrieving handler details

 Setting an `httpDetails` header to `true` no longer returns `httpDetails` when querying.
-Instead, the setting is now controlled at the mesh level by [`includeHTTPDetails`](working-with-meshes.md#include-httpdetails-in-query-responses).
+Instead, the setting is now controlled at the mesh level by the [`includeHTTPDetails` setting](working-with-meshes.md#include-httpdetails-in-query-responses).

 ## Header troubleshooting